 This part cannot be ordered online.
 Please call to order.

 we have some in stock!

 No more searching the junkyards or hoping that Mopar Performance still has the parts available, and we can supply them all.
 The last key piece in this puzzle is the small block cylinder block.
 This block (shown below) will have 9.600" deck height.
-The block pictured here has 360 mains and 59º lifter angles and has a rough bore diameter and can go to 4.250".
+The block pictured here has 360 mains and 59º lifter angles and has a rough bore diameter of 3.900", standard cam bearings, and can go to 4.250".
 It is a Siamese bore block.
 When equipped with a 4.150" bore the block weighs 215 pounds.

 This block oils through the rockers using a pushrod oiling system like the Magnum engines.
 "LA" oiling through the block & heads is an optionThe blocks that we stock will all use standard cam bearings.